logicmagix/tide42/README.md

 # Tide42 NEWS:

 08.04.25
 - Added vim navigation to tide42.sh tmux keybindings sections.
-Alternate tmux panels with Ctrl+Q + hjkl.
+Alternate tmux buffers with Ctrl+Q + hjkl.
+- Use hold Ctrl + q and arrow keys to resize tmux buffer.

 08.03.25
 - Default colorscheme has been changed from default to retrbox.
 This allows for better readability if using from a tty or using ssh.
 This can easily be changed in init.vim and preconfigured colorschemes are listed in the comments for users.
-- All tmux panel hotkeys have been changed to Ctrl + Alt (eg. Ctrl + Alt + a, s, d, z, etc)to avoid nvim conflicts.
+- All tmux buffer hotkeys have been changed to Ctrl + Alt (eg. Ctrl + Alt + a, s, d, z, etc)to avoid nvim conflicts.

 08.03.25
 - Updated initialization blocks to automatically detect the shell and set to either zsh or bash.
 Additional shell option suggestions are welcome.
 New highlight deffault color is light blue for better clarity and can be changed with suggested values within the highlights section.